 - Subdivision (Procedures) Regulations 2011

 - Subdivision (Registrar's Requirements) Regulations 2011

-You can read more about land titles and registering a plan of subdivision.
+- Land titles and registering a plan of subdivision.

-You can read more about land titles, the Registrar of Titles, title searches, forms, guides and fees.
+- Land titles, the Registrar of Titles, title searches, forms, guides and fees.

-You can read more about running an owners corporation, and the rights and responsibilities of members and manager, on the Consumer Affairs website.
+- Running an owners corporation, and the rights and responsibilities of members and manager, on the Consumer Affairs website.